 The main ingredients to make this basic Kesar Pista Shrikhand are

-Yogurt - Thickened strained yogurt (hung curd or also known as chakka) is main key ingredient to make Shrikhand.
-Use fresh homemade, whole milk, plain yogurt to make hung curd.
-If using store bought just make sure its not too sour.
-Or use Greek yogurt to fasten the process as you don't have to strain it and can be used directly.
+Yogurt - Thickened, strained yogurt (also known as hung curd or chakka) is the main key ingredient in making Shrikhand.
+Use fresh, homemade, whole milk plain yogurt to make hung curd.
+If using store-bought, ensure it's not too sour.
+Or use Greek yogurt to fasten the process, as you don't have to strain it and can use it directly.

-Sweetener - This being a sweet/dessert recipe, next key ingredient is sugar.
-Use powdered sugar or confectioners sugar to sweeten Shrikhand as it easily blends with the yogurt.
+Sweetener - As this is a sweet/dessert recipe, the next key ingredient is sugar.
+Use powdered sugar or confectioners' sugar to sweeten the Shrikhand, as it blends easily with the yogurt.
 Sugar granules can take longer to dissolve and can interfere with the smooth texture.
-Simply pulse the sugar in a blender to get the powdered form.
+Pulse the sugar in a blender to get the powdered form.

 How to make Shrikhand

 It's very easy to make this Shrikhand recipe.
-Basically make the hung curd and mix all ingredients to make this delicious dessert.
-Please see step by step below.
+Essentially, make the hung curd and mix all the ingredients to create this delicious dessert.
+Please see the step-by-step below.

 To make hung curd or chakka

-Use greek Yogurt to fasten the process and skip the yogurt straining process.
+Use Greek yogurt to expedite the process and skip the straining step.

-In a bowl add warm milk and add kesar to it.
-Mix and allow it to stand for 10 mins.
-Soaked kesar (saffron) will give a nice yellow color the shrikhand.
-If you don't have kesar feel free to skip this step.
+In a bowl, add warm milk and add kesar to it.
+Mix and allow it to stand for 10 minutes.
+Soaked kesar (saffron) will give the shrikhand a nice yellow color.
+If you don't have kesar, feel free to skip this step.

 To Make Kesar Pista Shrikhand